Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

+# IDEA: TASK DISPATCHER

+This part lets you queue up tasks that have dependencies between them, and it will r ???
+This only increases performance = part of optimization.
+Make this something you declare to expose potential for paralell task processing.
+Supports a stream of jobs, like a game engine does.

+# ???
+OPEN ISSUES

 	???
 All OS-services are implemented as clock: you send them messages and they execute asynchronously.???
 Nah, better to have blocking calls.